 Dr. Sonya Pagel is an Associate Professor of Communication Studies at Black Hills State University.
 She teaches teaches courses in organizational and interpersonal communication, public speaking, and conflict management.
 She earned her Ph.D. in Organizational Communication from Ohio University and went on to teach at various universities including the University of Rio Grande, Letourneau University, and Seattle Pacific University.
 Sonya’s research interests include the communication processes involved in organizational change and management development.
 This led her to study the rhetoric of company executives, and to conduct interviews with middle and senior managers to learn how they select, read and implement popular management theories.
 She has also worked in government and industry where she designed and delivered workshops on topics such as coaching, presentation skills, and leadership.

 Ms. Laura Prosser has been an accounting professor at Black Hills State University since 2002.
 In addition to teaching accounting in both Spearfish and Rapid City, she is the program chair for the BHSU accounting and business programs at the University Center in Rapid City.
 Laura also serves on the board of directors at Northern Hills Federal Credit Union in Sturgis.
 In 1988, Laura earned her CPA certification and in 2011 she completed the requirements for her CMA certification (Certified Management Accountant).
 Prior to teaching at BHSU, Laura taught accounting and business courses at National American University in Rapid City where she chaired the accounting assessment committee.
 Laura was also the assistant controller at Washington Federal Savings Bank in Hillsboro, Oregon for three years.
 Laura earned her bachelor’s degree in accounting and an MBA from the University of South Dakota.
 Working with finances and budgets in personal and business applications are some of Laura’s favorite parts of accounting and financial management.
-Laura and her husband David reside in Sturgis, SD and have three grown (or nearly grown) children.
+Laura and her husband David reside in Sturgis, SD and have three grown children.

 Dr. Wei Song received her Ph.D. in Marketing/Management from the University of Edinburgh, UK.
 Dr. Song has solid international experience in the business world.
 She has worked for a major US corporation as a senior facility analyst.
 She has also taught classes in a range of universities, including USA, Germany, United Kingdom, Canada and China.
-Currently, she is an Associate Professor of Marketing at Black Hills State University, USA.
+Currently, she is a Full Professor of Marketing at Black Hills State University, USA.
 Her research interests are in the areas of marketing strategy, consumer behavior, social media marketing and Chinese own brand strategy.
 She is also a respected scholar in the area of teaching business ethics and international cultural comparative studies.
 She has chaired various sessions at the international conferences and publishes papers regularly.
 In addition, Dr. Song served as an external examiner for Ph.D. dissertation and a reviewer for the multiple international journals.